 Letting personal possessions go.
-As part of your training you will be asked to release items such as laptops, cellphones, etc. and to come into the community with your hands empty.
+As part of your training you will be asked to release items such as laptops, cellphones, etc. and to come into the community with empty hands, and an open heart.

 Family visit.
 You can visit your blood family members for 14 days after training for two years as a novice.
-You can keep in contact with them, care for them, and share your happiness with them by writing them letters and calling them from time to time.
+You can keep in contact with them, care for them, and share your happiness with them by writing them letters, or emails and calling them from time to time.

 Inquiry period: Come to any of our centers and practice as a normal retreatant for a period of two weeks before inquiring about the program.
 Consult a monk or a nun about his or her life to learn more about monastic life and living in the community.
 If you find that this way of life is in harmony with your deepest aspiration and you are able to find happiness with the daily practice, you can write a letter to share your desire to enter the five year training program.
 The community will meet to discuss your request and may invite you to join the aspirant program when there is harmony in support of your request and when it sees that the conditions for your training are sufficient.

-Aspirant period (3 months to 1 year): Once approved for the program, you will be given a gray robe to wear during your training as an aspirant.
+Aspirant period (1 year): Once approved for the program, you will be given a gray robe to wear during your training as an aspirant.
 You will be invited to move into the aspirant quarters with the other trainees.
 An assigned aspirant teacher will guide you in this initial period of training and transition into monastic life.

-Your training is not just about learning knowledge and ideas.
+Your training is not just about accumulating knowledge and ideas.
 It is a practice that you learn to apply in your daily life so that you are able to transform your suffering and grow in your understanding and compassion.
-In this period you will be asked to release your possessions and worldly commitments so that you can be free enough to begin to live as a monastic.
+In this period you will be asked to release your possessions and worldly commitments so that you can be free enough to dedicate your time and energy to practicing and living as a monastic.

 After up to one year of training, the monastic community will meet to look deeply at your practice and your aspiration.
-On the basis of this, the community will decide whether you are fit to be ordained as a novice, or whether it is more suitable for you to continue your practice as a lay member of the community.
+On the basis of this, the community will decide whether you are ready to be ordained as a novice.

 Novice period (3 years): Once ordained as an novice, you will be invited to move into the monastic residence to live with the other monks or nuns.

-Your training will focus even more on monastic life based on the novice training book, Stepping Into Freedom, and the guidebook on community living, Joyfully Together.
+Your training will focus even more on monastic life based on the novice training book, Stepping Into Freedom, and on the book about community living, Joyfully Together.
 You should always keep in mind that monastic training is fundamentally different from academic pursuit at a university.
-Rather than just acquiring knowledge and developing our expertise, as a monastic we are reminded to come back to the basic practices of mindful breathing, walking, eating, and listening to the bell even when we have practiced for five, ten or thirty years.
-You will train and develop mindfulness, concentration and insight, based on the fine manners and precepts of a novice monk or nun, which take their concrete expression through your daily actions of body, speech, and mind.
+The four pilars of Plum Village life are: practice, study, work and play.
+We thry to maintain a balance in these areas of our lives, bearing in mind that we don’t putt too much emphasis on acquiring knowledge and developing our expertise, monastics are reminded to come back to the basic practices of mindful breathing, walking, eating, and listening to the bell, transformation and healing even when we have practiced for five, ten or thirty years.
+You will train to slowly develop mindfulness, concentration and insight, based on the fine manners and precepts of a novice monk or nun, which take their concrete expression through the daily actions of body, speech, and mind.

-You will share a room with two, three, or four other monks or nuns and be assigned a mentor to guide your practice.
-After three years, you may be qualified for full ordination into the Bhikshu or Bhikshuni community, with Thay and the community’s approval.
+You will share a room with two, three, or four other monks or nuns and have a mentor to guide your practice.
+After three or four years, you may be ready for full ordination into the Bhikshu or Bhikshuni community, with Thay and the community’s approval.

 Full ordination (1 yr): For this period, you will enter the Bhikshu Sangha and practice as a full-fledged member of the monastic community, observing the higher precepts of a monk or a nun.